Sastrogumilo/Bangkit-Final-Project_Tomatoes-Leaf-Disease-Detection-with-ENAS/README.md

 ## Result
 The model is able to gain ~93% accuracy, higher than the baseline model which is only ~86%.

-The APK file can downloaded [here](https://drive.google.com/file/d/1EFjDhopJe0cLTvWdr4Evl0AxnGne4M2W/view)
+The example APK file can downloaded [here](https://drive.google.com/file/d/1EFjDhopJe0cLTvWdr4Evl0AxnGne4M2W/view)

+Our model can downloaded [here](https://drive.google.com/drive/folders/1wRDebHQNmtmILUmB12DYEqNSyavfZAeo)